 Even so, the problem is still the same, lack of funding.
 Schools have always needed funding for pencils and glue sticks.
 Now they also need it for GPS positioning kits, remote controls, wiring, gas, entrance fees, and, still, pencils and glue sticks.
 The method with which we fund our schools — tax money paid by government and private tuition paid by parents — has not yet caught up with the offerings and curriculum of the schools, and the imagination of children outpaces the budget.

 EdCo provides a solution for every teacher, mentor, and extracurricular club — an easy to set-up, customizable web page to accept donations.
-EdCo not only allows family and friends to donate without needing to organize a bake sale or car wash but now relatives and family friends who live far away can easily donate when they couldn’t before.
+EdCo allows family and friends to donate without needing to organize a bake sale or car wash.
+Now relatives and family friends who live far away can easily donate when they couldn’t before.
 On EdCo, teams tell their stories about teaching robots how to throw baseballs and these stories spread with a click and a share.
 Students no longer require a visit to Kinkos to print flyers to be handed out.
 Fundraisers are shared instantly and more people can donate.

 When all teachers, coaches, and mentors embrace this method and take the time to take pictures or videos of their students building robots and write a few paragraphs about the benefits they will receive from donations, they have the potential to raise 30% more funds than they would have otherwise.
 This means thirteen kids go to a robotics competition instead of ten.
 They can apply to a new robotics contest which requires a new set of parts.
 It allows the kids access to a new set of engineering principles.
 Parents, students, and teachers no longer have to wake up at eight in the morning for a bake sale.
 They can be at home knowing their page will generate much needed funds for them.